prax1807/Git-to-do/README.md

     - Use a customer churn dataset.
     - Example: Predict whether a customer will churn based on their usage patterns and demographics.

+11. **LLM**:
+    - Use Ollamas linrary to get an llm working.
+    - Clean prompts as per need.
+    - Example: Extract python code from a given prompt.